Why You Keep Choosing the Same Person (With a Different Face)

 If This Feels Familiar

-I work with people untangling these exact patterns.
-Figuring out why relationships keep feeling the same.
-Learning to recognize when your nervous system is reacting to the past instead of responding to the present.
+I work with people untangling exactly this.
+Making sense of why relationships keep feeling the same, and learning to recognise when your nervous system is reacting to the past rather than responding to what’s actually happening now.

 You don’t have to keep choosing the same person with a different face.